Is your child more nervous than their peers?

 Don’t correct your child’s stutter or give them the word they appear to be looking for.

-Attending stutter reduction speech therapy treatments with them can help them strengthen their speaking skills and build confidence at their own pace.
+Speech therapy for stuttering can help them strengthen their speaking skills and build confidence at their own pace.

 And if you notice they’re stuttering at a young age, seek early intervention speech therapy, as it’s been shown early treatment has much better results than taking the “wait and see” approach.